Healthiest Breakfast Cereals

 KIND Granola Oats & Honey

-This healthy low sugar cereal is gluten-free, non-GMO, slightly sweet, and the perfect topping for Greek yogurt or smoothie bowls.
+But this healthy low sugar cereal from KIND is gluten-free, non-GMO, slightly sweet, and the perfect topping for Greek yogurt or smoothie bowls.
 A fantastic option for anyone who loves granola but not all of the sugar that they are usually made with!

 Ingredients: Oats, tapioca syrup, brown rice, cane sugar, honey, millet, oat flour, coconut, canola oil, buckwheat, amaranth, molasses, quinoa, brown rice syrup, sea salt, Vitamin E (tocopherols to maintain freshness).